portlandcoyote/automation/README.md

 cd Documents/coyotes/automation
 ```

+## Running the Bash command to format qualtrics form data

 Download the observation form results from qualtrics as a csv.
 Save the csv in whatever way you want, as long as it is in the current directory.
 An example could be: